seanpm2001/iBlast/Docs/Gameplay/Chapters/1/Waterland/README.md

 #### Waterland

 Waterland is the third chapter of iBlast Moki 1/iBlast.
 It is a water level.
 The environment is a light area, where puzzles are implemented without much tutorial help.
 This chapter heavily involves underwater physics.
 Mokis will float, while most items will sink.
-Mokis will also sometimes generate in Halloween format upon loading the level.
 The chapter is preceded by Blowingland, and is succeeded by Mountainland.

 The bolt is introduced in this chapter, along with increasing usage of regular bombs.
 The giant Moki also appears on the last level of the chapter.